 We subscribe to the Skills For Health educational standard ‘Assessment Principles For First Aid Qualifications’

-Just as our training and delivery is unique and engaging, we collect feedback in a unique, purposeful and meaningful way which reveals more than any "1-10" tick chart or contrived form.
+Just as our training and delivery is unique and engaging, we collect feedback in a unique, purposeful and meaningful way which reveals more than any "1-5" star chart or contrived form.

-Knowing what customers want and need allows us to deliver to our customers standards.
+Knowing what customers want and need allows us to deliver to our customers requirements.